 Outnumbered: Improbable Heroes

 In Outnumbered: Improbable Heroes, you’ll team up with other superheroes to defeat villains by manipulating dice to reach their target number.
-Featuring three levels of play, this collaborative game includes various mathematical concepts that aren’t included in a lot of other games, including evens and odds, prime numbers, divisibility, and squaring.
-This is one of the best games for practicing arithmetic and math facts that we’ve played thus far.
+Featuring three levels of play, Outnumbered: Improbable Heroes is a collaborative game that includes various mathematical concepts that aren’t included in a lot of other games, including evens and odds, prime numbers, divisibility, and squaring.

 Combining math and logic, Multi is a visually engaging way to practice and review multiplication facts and arrays.
 It’s appealing to a variety of ages, with enough strategy to keep older students engaged and entertained but simple enough for younger children to play as well.